eldoyle/PythonIntro/_episodes/05-ListsandIndexing.md

 - "Learn to modify lists by adding or deleting items"
 - "Be able to access a specific item or items in a list using list indexing and slicing"
 keypoints:
-- "Lists can be used to group numbers (ints or floats), strings, or other kinds of values together in one variable"
+- "Lists can be used to group numbers (ints or floats), strings, lists, or other kinds of values together in one variable"
 - "Lists are ordered- objects stay in the order you add them"
 - "Lists are indexed using 0-based indexing"
+- "You can use square bracket notation to return a single item in a list or subset of items"
 ---
 ## Lists
 The ***variable types*** we have seen so far, such as *floats*, *ints* (short for integers), and *strings* let us store one piece